How to Make Black Coffee

 -

-Ethiopia Yirgacheffe G2 — bright with apricot and butterscotch notes.
+Ethiopia Sidamo Coffee — bright with citrus and floral notes

 -

-Brazil Santos Good Cup Coffee — smooth, nutty, and cocoa-rich.
+Brazil Santos Coffee — smooth, nutty, and cocoa-rich

 -